zakir0101/python-pdf-parser-renderer/README.md

     - each time where long break will take place ( > 3 min) , immediatly stop the instance ... ( maybe automate this stopping process after in-activity )
     - if the GUi started but found the instance was deleted/destroyed for some reason (server was down,or has cleard cache), then Exit GUI , create a new intance on the device ( might take a while < 1 hour) .
     - repeat till done
+    -

 2. sever-side enhancment :
     - client should NOT send Image/PDF/BINARY data to server : write a downloader.py script , which can locate exam-pdfs on the web download them directly to the rented  datacenter VOLUMN ( part of the intial setup)
     - Batch-processing : as soon as GUI finish extracting_question for a specifc exam , send "ONLY" the quesitons_list to serverat once , process the whole question at once async , client should check status requrally through and endpoint and fetch result for a question of interrest .
-    - implemtn cache : if a quesion_hash does not change in the new requeset use the old cached version
+    - implemtn cache : if a quesion_hash does not change in the new requeset use the old cached version.
+    -

-3. client-side enhancement :
+3. **client-side enhancement** :
     - when detecting question, ovoid all unnessary work like in the EngineState and BaseRenderer, or loading fonts ..
-    TODO: add new light-mode option which only parse pdf-page-stream and skipp all CMD except those needed by the detector [tj* , ctm , tm ,tm ,..etc]
+    **#TODO:** add new light-mode option which only parse pdf-page-stream and skipp all CMD except those needed by the detector [tj* , ctm , tm ,tm ,..etc]
     - use a fast deticated module for the acutal rendering (like pymupdf, or like that "??" one with C-binding)
     - refactor/modularize the Tkinter APP (advance_pdf_gui) ...
     - make the pyright engine work efficiently :
         - start the moduel it only once
         - find faster alternative to screen_shot , which can directly map the output to tkinter tkImage
         - use the UN-scaled dimenstion for viewport and scale all images down ..
+    -

 4. finally :
- w  ** after making sure
+    ** after making sure the engine- and detector- modules are working accuratly, move them to the server side for faster proccessing, only keep the gui code to run locally